Djokovic–Nadal rivalry: 2013

 The pair met six times, with three victories each.

 Djokovic and Nadal contested the Monte Carlo final for the third time, the twelfth time in the last thirteen occasions in which they met in a championship match.
 Djokovic defeated Nadal in straight sets to end the latter's eight-year reign at the tournament.

 At the 2013 French Open Nadal came in as the seven-time champion and was drawn in the same half as Djokovic, due to his third seed.
 Nadal won the tournament after beating Djokovic in the semifinal and David Ferrer in the final.
 His semifinal clash with Djokovic was widely considered one of the greatest clay court matches ever played.
 Nadal was two points away from victory in the fourth set, but was denied by Djokovic and taken to a fifth set.
 There he went down a break, 4–2, only to break back and ultimately triumph 9–7 for a 4-hour, 37-minute victory.
-It was a unique encounter in that it was almost the mirror opposite of the almost six-hour 2012 Australian Open final they contested where Djokovic led Nadal 2–1 sets and was two points away from victory in the fourth set, only for Nadal to come back and win the fourth set in a tiebreaker and go up a break in the fifth set.
+It was a unique encounter in that it was almost the mirror opposite of the almost six-hour 2012 Australian Open final they contested where Djokovic led Nadal 2–1 sets and was two points away from victory in the fourth set, only for Nadal to come back and win the fourth set in a tiebreak and go up a break in the fifth set.
 In exactly the same fashion the player leading by a break in the final set committed an uncharacteristic error (Nadal missed an easy backhand pass at 30–15, 4–2 in the fifth in Melbourne, while Djokovic ran into the net after hitting a what would have been a clean winner at 4–3 in the fifth in Paris), only to spark a momentum shift for their opponent to break back and ultimately win the match.
 Nadal suggested that it was almost "poetic justice" that he won this match after losing their epic encounter in Australia.
 This was only the second time Nadal had been pushed to five sets at the French Open (the first being against John Isner in the first round of the 2011 French Open), and he remains unbeaten in five-set encounters on clay.